ckyever/spotify-to-youtube-playlist/README.md

 # spotify-to-youtube-playlist
-Convert Spotify playlist to Youtube playlist
+For a given Spotify playlist URL this website will attempt to find the official music video version for each song on the playlist and add them to a new Youtube playlist.